litmining/labelbuddy-annotations/_sources/projects/cluster_inference.md

             <div class="annotation">
                 <div class="context">
                     …versity School of Medicine.
 High-resolution anatomical images were acquired for each participant using a sagittal T1-weighted MP-RAGE sequence (TE = 3.16 ms, TR = 2400 ms, flip angle = 8° 176 slices, <mark class="annotated-text">1×1×1 mm voxels</mark>).
-Anatomical images were aligned with each individual's functional images.
+Anatomical images were aligned with each individual&#39;s functional images.
 To facilitate registration of the T1 and functional scans, a T2-weighted image was also acquired in the same space as the fu…
                 </div>
                 <div class="annotation-footer">
                     <div class="pcmid"><a target="_blank"